XDagger/XDAG-Hub/README.md

 ```

-Please refer to the Readme.md documentation of the respective submodules for building instructions.
+For detailed instructions on how to build, please refer to the Readme.md documentation of the respective submodules